munificent/craftinginterpreters/book/evaluating-expressions.md

 programming language interpreter equivalent of a mic drop.

-Tempting as that is, we should probably do something a little less confrontational.
+Tempting as that is, we should probably do something a little less cataclysmic.
 While a runtime error needs to stop evaluating the expression, it shouldn't kill the *interpreter*.
 If a user is running the REPL and has a typo in a line of code, they should still be able to keep going and enter more code after that.